tomas/mle/README.md

 A bunch of stuff, but most importantly:

+ - [ ] finish the plugin API (currently in the works)
+ - [ ] provide the ability to customize keybindings
+ - [ ] autocompletion (keywords, code snippets, etc), probably via a plugin
+ - [ ] language-specific syntax highlighting (it currently uses a generic highlighter for all languages)
+ - [ ] ability to customize colours for syntax highlight and parts of the UI
  - [ ] update this readme
- - [ ] the ability to customize keybindings
- - [ ] code snippets, probably via a plugin
- - [ ] language-specific syntax highlighting (it currently uses a generic highlighter for all languages)
- - [ ] ability to customize syntax highlighting colours

 ## Credits